digitalrightswatch/digitalrightswatch.org.au/content/blog/2023-04-26-democratising-digital-economies.md

 _Digital Rights Watch_ found that because the internet has been left in private hands, it has become a space that is hostile to democracy and our communities in the pursuit of private profit.

-_“We are letting a handful of tech billionaires decide how we live our lives.
+_"We are letting a handful of tech billionaires decide how we live our lives.
 From how our communities connect, what kind of information we access to how we work.
-Instead of a town square where people can freely connect and create, the internet has become a privately owned shopping mall where our every move is tracked, our attention captured and our democracy corrupted,”_ said Lizzie O&#8217;Shea, Chair of Digital Rights Watch.
+Instead of a town square where people can freely connect and create, the internet has become a privately owned shopping mall where our every move is tracked, our attention captured and our democracy corrupted,"_ said Lizzie O&#8217;Shea, Chair of Digital Rights Watch.

 _&#8220;The public sector must be more than a spectator in the digital economy.
-Our democracy is too important to be left in the hands of some far-flung billionaires,”_ Ms. O&#8217;Shea added.
+Our democracy is too important to be left in the hands of some far-flung billionaires,"_ Ms. O&#8217;Shea added.

 The report further found that if the internet is left in private hands we risk losing control of our culture as local institutions and creative scenes are squeezed out by multinational streaming and algorithmic curation.
 We risk losing control of our national story, as news and culture are produced to maximise clicks on social media.
 We even risk losing control of other critical infrastructure as more of our electricity, water, and transport become controlled by hardware and software designed, built, and owned by international companies.